Merveilles (album): Release

+Legacy

+In 2004, it was named one of the top albums from 1989–1998 in an issue of the music magazine Band Yarouze.
 In 2021, Jamie Cansdale of Kerrang! included Merveilles on a list of 13 essential Japanese rock and metal albums.
 He wrote that with it, Malice Mizer embraced "antiquated piano and violin fanfare, resulting in symphonic ballads and avant-garde pomp heavier than anything on the airwaves at the time."